siddiquimohsin/ML-AI-Learning-Journey/README.md

 ## Projects
 There is a "Optimization" folder in this repository.
 In this folder there is only one folder
 - Crosswords

-# Lecture-4: Learning
-## Information about the Lecture
-The fifth lecture name is "Learning".
-In this lecture you will learn that how AI can predict future outcomes on the basis of past dataset.
-The topics are discussed in this lecture are give below:
-- Supervised Learning and it’s Algorithms.
-- Reinforcement Learning and it’s Algorithms.
-- Unsupervised Learning and it’s Algorithms.
-## Projects
-The projects are not available in this repository yet